Polarix-Containers/paperless-ngx/README.md

 ### Features & usage
 - Drop-in replacement for the [official image](https://github.com/paperless-ngx/paperless-ngx).
+- Added `tesseract-ocr-data-osd`.
 - Unprivileged image: you should check your volumes' permissions (eg `/data`), default UID/GID is 200005.
+- Added support for setting your own UID/GID as a sysadmin.
+- ⚠️ Language installation is not supported.
+Since this image is unprivileged, package installation with the default `docker-entrypoint.sh` will not be possible.

 ### Licensing
 - Licensed under GPL 3 to comply with licensing changes by Paperless-ngx.